 Hickman and Rose is the data controller responsible for your personal information.
 Hickman and Rose is a partnership based in central London.
 Our address is: Aylesbury House, 17-18 Aylesbury Street, London EC1R 0DB.
 You can contact us on email@example.com and our telephone number is 020 7702 5331.

-The reason we collect personal information from you may be to:
+We collect personal information from you or from third parties in order to:

 - Help us deliver legal services to you, or to establish if we are able to deliver legal services to you;